code-lab-org/nost-tools/docs/source/learning_resources/tutorial/tutorial.rst

 The **Satellites** application - main_constellation.py
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A key component of the FireSat+ example case is **Satellite** application.
-This application enables the user to generation a satellite constellation using the nost-tools library, leveraging predefined templates to construct a model of a real-life constellation.
+A key component of the FireSat+ example case is the **Satellite** application.
+This application enables the user to generate a satellite constellation using the NOS-T Tools library, leveraging predefined templates to construct a model of a real-life constellation.
 You will be guided through the how each code block works, to help understand the purpose of different components in an application.

-First, you'll need to create a new file titled main_constellation.py inside your examples/firesat_tutorial/satellites folder.
-To progress through this section, copy and paste the code blocks into this file.
-NOTE: You *must* maintain the indentations you see in these code blocks when pasting them into the main_constellation.py file.

 This first part of the code contains import statements allow you to install the necessary dependencies to construct the application.
 The group at the top are regular Python dependencies while the ones at the bottom draw from the :ref:`NOS-T tools library <nostTools>`.